Exploration of Mercury: MESSENGER

 MESSENGER (Mercury Surface, Space Environment, Geochemistry, and Ranging) was a NASA orbital probe of Mercury.
 It was launched from Cape Canaveral on August 3, 2004, after a one-day delay due to bad weather.
 It took the probe about six and a half years before it entered orbit around Mercury.
 In order to correct the speed of the satellite it undertook several gravitational slingshot flybys of Earth, Venus and Mercury.
 It passed by the Earth in February 2005 and then Venus in October 2006 and in October 2007.
 Furthermore, the probe made three passes of Mercury, one in January 2008, one in October 2008 and one in September 2009, before entering orbit in 2011.
 During these flybys of Mercury, enough data was collected to produce images of over 95% of its surface.

 MESSENGER used a chemical bi-propellant system both to reach Mercury and achieve orbit.
 MESSENGER's scheduled orbital insertion took place successfully on March 18, 2011.
+In November 2012, NASA reported that MESSENGER had discovered a possibility of both water ice and organic compounds in permanently shadowed craters in Mercury's north pole.
 The mission was scheduled to end sometime in 2012, when it was estimated that there would no longer be enough fuel to maintain the probe's orbit.
 The primary mission was completed on March 17, 2012, having collected close to 100,000 images.
 MESSENGER achieved 100% mapping of Mercury on March 6, 2013, and completed its first year-long extended mission on March 17, 2013.
+In February 2013, NASA published the most detailed and accurate 3D map of Mercury to date, assembled from thousands of images taken by MESSENGER.
 The probe continued collecting scientific data until April 30, 2015, when under a decaying orbit, the probe was allowed to crash onto the surface of Mercury.

 The MESSENGER mission was designed to study the characteristics and environment of Mercury from orbit.
-Specifically, the scientific objectives of the mission are:
+Specifically, the scientific objectives of the mission were: